You have an ad blocker! We understand, but...

 He's holding her hand on a sweltering Jersey day

-As his brothers smokes with his madvillain friends
+As his brother smokes with his madvillain friends

 On the concrete stoop.
 Cars race and blare.